nbarendt/obx-2026/GUIDE.md

 ## 14. Dining & reservations

-With a 10-bedroom house and multiple kitchens, your best "big night" moves are often **at the house** — no wait, everyone together, and the grandparents aren't chasing toddlers around a packed dining room. **Peak-summer reality:** many OBX spots take few or no reservations and cap large parties, so call ahead a day or two for **8+**, aim for early (5:00–5:30) seatings, or split into two tables.
+With a big house and multiple kitchens, your best "big night" moves are often **at the house** — no wait, everyone together, and the grandparents aren't chasing toddlers around a packed dining room. **Peak-summer reality:** many OBX spots take few or no reservations and cap large parties, so call ahead a day or two for **8+**, aim for early (5:00–5:30) seatings, or split into two tables.

 ### Feed the whole group at the house (easiest for 15+)
 - **[Firehouse Boil](https://www.obxshrimpboil.com/)** (Kill Devil Hills) — delivers a Low Country boil to your rental, **lends the pot and propane burner**, and walks you through simple instructions; sizes **5–150 people**, same-day delivery, plus a **private-chef on-site** option. **252-501-2645.**